canonical/snapd/interfaces/builtin/README.md

 rule only applies to a device with a serial assertion (and thus model assertion) from a given brand.
-This is because if the assertion and snap from a brand store were copied to a non-branded device, the assertion could still be ack’d by the device and the snap installed, but the assertion would not operate, and snap connections would not take place as they do on the branded device.
+This is because if the assertion and snap from a brand store were copied to a non-branded device, the assertion could still be acknowledged by the device and the snap installed, but the assertion would not operate, and snap connections would not take place as they do on the branded device.

-The `plug-names` and `slot-names` rules are also only used in store assertions;
+The `plug-names` and `slot-names` rules are also only used in store assertions.
-they refer to the naming of a plug or slot when that slot is scoped globally with a name other than the generic interface name.
+They refer to the naming of a plug or slot when that slot is scoped globally with a name other than the generic interface name.
 For example this assertion: